-Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
-The balance of receipts is required to be credited to the Capital Receipts Reserve, and can then only be used for new capital investment.
+Amounts received for a disposal in excess of $\pounds 10,000$ are categorised as capital receipts.
+The balance of receipts is required to be credited to the Capital Receipts Reserve, and can then normally only be used for new capital investment.
+There are certain circumstances that allow revenue expenditure to be funded from capital receipts, for example the revenue costs associated with transformation.
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.
 Conditional receipts are not included in these figures until it is prudent to do so.